 Now lets back up.
 The first thing we did was read the story.
+I liked reading this story to the kids.
 It’s a digital book, so we just projected up on the board.
 Geoff also created mini printable versions of the story for the students to follow along.

-The Paperback Pirate let the kids know they would need to let him know the secret message before entering his ship, so they were off to unscramble.
+Along with that, The Paperback Pirate let the kids know they would need to let him know the secret message before entering his ship, so they were off to unscramble.
 We added this in, so students could practice their knowledge of sentence structure, their phonics and reading.
+I enjoyed this part.
 As soon as they could unscramble the message, they were to run back to the pirate and whisper it into his ear in order to board the ship.

 Here is the first little matey, reciting the message.

-Once all students had boarded the ship the Pirate told them his treasure was hidden around the room.
-They would be able to identify the treasure because they would see Paperback Pirate bookmarks with each piece of treasure.
-The students began their search.
+The Students had boarded the ship the Pirate told them his treasure was hidden around the room.
+They would be able to identify the treasure.
+Then they would see Paperback Pirate bookmarks with each piece of treasure.
+The students began their search, while I watched.
 Our art teacher gifted each classroom with 6 new paperback books for the classroom libraries.
 He drew cute bookmarks that matched the story and those were in each book.
 Below you can see a lucky matey who found some treasure.

 It was such a fun activity and great was to promote reading.